Explore Outreach Efforts

 Schedule an Event with the Department of Elections

 The Department of Elections is always seeking new opportunities to increase voter engagement.
-If you are interested in having a member of the Department of Elections Outreach team conduct a presentation or participate in your upcoming event, please use the Outreach appointment form (Coming Soon) to request a speaker, or call us at (415) 554-4375.
+If you are interested in having a member of the Department of Elections Outreach team conduct a presentation or participate in your upcoming event, please use the Invite SF Elections to Your Event: Request Form or call us at (415) 554-4375.
 Once you submit your request, a member of the Outreach team will contact you to complete the booking.

 Voter Education Presentations